OfficialAshish/SortOut/docs/usage.md

 ### Reverting Changes

 If you want to revert the changes made by the File Organizer, go to **File > Revert Changes**.
 Select the directory for reverting its structure, and the changes will be reverted (make sure 'revert_info.json' exists in the directory).

+### Create .ignore file

+To Create empty .ignore file:Go to **File > Create .ignore file** Use this option to create or update a .ignore file with patterns to exclude specific files or directories from organization.

 ## Troubleshooting